All Episodes

 They were also pushed into Gmail.

-They were put on a laptop, uh, which they posted to themselves and then immediately lost the whole laptop, they say.
+They were put on a laptop, which they posted to themselves and then immediately lost the whole laptop, they say.

 We know the answer.

-Fifteen phones.
+15 phones.

 They destroyed at least five with a hammer.

-Uh only two could be found.
+Only two could be found.

-Uh she only used one device.
+But she only used one device, Julian.

-Julian, she told us she only used one device.
+She told us she only used one device.

 That was a lie.